Fueling Opportunity

 Sunday isn't just a nonprofit, we're a movement to make microfinance radically different, better, and kinder.

-Working directly with entrepreneurs without the additional costs of intermediaries is our primary focus.
+We work directly with entrepreneurs without the additional costs of intermediaries.

 OTHER PROGRAMS